 The 1930s were a period of consolidation in this respect; Tate Britain’s 2010 Moore show featured a section titled ‘Modernism’ consisting entirely of works dated 1931 – 1940.
 As his prominence increased, attacks from sections of the press – particularly the Morning Post – resulted in tensions at the Royal College.
-In 1931, he resigned to establish a sculpture department at what was then the Chelsea Polytechnic.
+In 1931, he resigned to establish a sculpture department at, what was then, the Chelsea Polytechnic.
 This was also the year of his second one-man show, at the Leicester Galleries; Epstein wrote ‘Before these works I ponder in silence … For the future of sculpture in England, Henry Moore is vitally important’ and The Morning Post wrote ‘The cult of ugliness triumphs at the hands of Mr Moore’.

 Jennifer Mundy has suggested that if the early 1930s saw British culture work through its provincialism towards something like modernism, the slide towards war at the end of the decade, encouraged ‘artists and critics to rethink their modernism in more domestic and ultimately “patriotic” terms.’
-By 1939, Moore’s work had been accepted into the Tate collection, and during the war, he produced sketches – from memory – of civilians sheltering in the London Underground which were exhibited in the National Gallery, allowing a broad public to feel a connection with his work, though his 1944 Mother and Child for St Matthew’s Church, Northampton was met with controversy and acclaim alike.
+By 1939, Moore’s work had been accepted into the Tate collection and, during the war, he produced sketches – from memory – of civilians sheltering in the London Underground which were exhibited in the National Gallery, allowing a broad public to feel a connection with his work.
+His 1944 Mother and Child for St Matthew’s Church, Northampton, however, was met with controversy and acclaim alike.

 At the 1948 Venice Biennale – the first since the war – Moore won the International Sculpture Prize, and private and public organisations such as the British Council began to promote Moore’s work around the world.
 Moore’s early work had been produced according to a doctrine of ‘truth to material’ which emphasised the sanctity of the sculptor’s relationship to the stone he was directly carving.
 Kosinski argues that, later, he attempted to ‘free himself from the straitjacket of modernist ideology’.
 In 1951 Moore admitted it could become a ‘fetish’; he turned instead toward a public scale and toward bronze casting, using a team of assistants.